osulp/oe-crt/README.md

 This code repo is build using Angular2.
 At the point of release, RC1 was the stable version used.
 Newer versions of Angular2 have substantial breaking changes, especially with component declarations and routing.

+USE node.js v 5.5

 To run this application with live reload, type: npm start

 To build for production, type: gulp build.prod

 The primary code base is in src/client/app.

 When building to production, the output is in dist/prod.

 Copy the compiled output to the live site folder.

 Did not get uglify working as part of the production build process, so after compiling the production code, minifiy/uglify the prod/js/app.js file at

 https://skalman.github.io/UglifyJS-online/